androidx/androidx/CONTRIBUTING.md

   - [Room](https://developer.android.com/topic/libraries/architecture/room)
   - [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager)

+Not sure where to start?
+Take a look at the official [feature/bug bounty list](http://goo.gle/androidx-bug-bounty).

 Our tooling currently supports **macOS and Linux**.
 This new setup is a **work-in-progress**, so it might have some rough edges.
 Please bear with us while we streamline this workflow.

 ## Getting Started